h4fide/mimic/README.md

 </p>

 ## 📥 Installation
 Download the latest version from the [Releases](https://github.com/h4fide/mimic/releases) page or visit [Mimic Website](https://mimicapp.web.app)

 1. Open the app
 2. Go to the `Settings` then click on the `Configurations`
 3. Get your Config from this browser extension [Extractease](https://extractease.netlify.app/)
 4. Paste the configuration in the app
 5. Click on the `Save` button
-7. Click on the `Start` on the home screen
+6. Click on the `Start` on the home screen
-8. Sit back and relax while the app does the work for you 😎
+7. Sit back and relax while the app does the work for you 😎

 ## 📝 Notes
 - The app will be available on the Play Store soon..
 - Fetching spent time from the Altissia may not work sometimes at day time due to the platform's restrictions (i don't know why, but it works fine at night during my tests 🤷‍♂️)
 - The app is not open-source, but the code is available for review upon request.

-## 🎯 Yes it works
+## 🎯 Yes, it works
-I have tested the app by leaving the app running while I sleep 😴
+> ### I have tested the app by letting it run while I sleep 😴

 | **FROM** | **TO** |
 |------------|-----------|